ashbymichael/News/e6118cb4-e0dc-4929-b201-295fd2803691/teaser.md

+A letter to our students about their role in shaping tomorrow.
 The world has just entered a renaissance of technology - the Software Revolution.
 The streets of San Francisco today are akin to the streets of Florence in the 15th century - the epicenter of the world's creativity, ideas and innovation.